/

 • Lack of industry knowledge: From understanding restaurant lingo to mastering the fast-paced rhythm of the kitchen, there’s a steep learning curve for new workers.

 • Shifting expectations: Today’s workforce, especially younger generations, prioritize work-life balance, flexibility, and growth opportunities.
-In one study, hiring managers cite these reasons for high restaurant turnover rates: better pay or benefits being offered elsewhere (38%), increased workplace demands (35%), and employee feelings of being overworked (31%).
+In one study, hiring managers cited these reasons for high restaurant turnover rates: better pay or benefits being offered elsewhere (38%), increased workplace demands (35%), and employee feelings of being overworked (31%).

 Strategies for nurturing new restaurant hires